-Border crossings in Bolivia as a U.S. citizen are a pain in the ass.
+Border crossings in Bolivia as a U.S. citizen is a PITA (that’s Pain In The Ass with a capital “P”).
 Scams are common.
-I met a traveler in Chile who told me she got scammed at the border – upon entry; she was confident she gave an immigration certificate to an official.
-But on her way out, she got detained by a border patrol who told her license didn’t have the proper stamp.
+I met a traveler in Chile who told me she got scammed at the border – upon entry; she was very sure she gave her immigration certificate to the border official.
+But on her way out, she got detained by another border patrol who told her license didn’t have the proper stamp.
 They started using her desperation for bribery.
-Telling her that she should fork up some cash.
+Hinting that she should fork up some cash.
 Luckily, she spoke fluent Spanish and avoided the scam.

 Knowing this, I felt a little uneasy when I arrived at the Bolivian border.